 Changing the Rules – the BIG difference

 Steve Coburn does not have a snowball’s chance* in changing horse racing’s institutions much less the Triple Crown because he does not have the “connections.”
-In contrast, certain of the largest, most sophisticated financial institutions before and after the global financial crisis spent hundreds of millions perhaps billions of shareholders’ dollars on lawyers, lobbyists, campaigns to legally influence certain elected individuals, legislation and appointees at agencies (requiring no direct Congressional oversight) to build up connections in the event they experience/d “adverse” events.
+In contrast, certain of the largest, most sophisticated financial institutions before (now called Too Big to Fail, and by the Federal Reserve Board and the Dodd-Frank Act “Systemically Important Financial Institutions” SIFI’s for short) and after the global financial crisis spent hundreds of millions perhaps billions of shareholders’ dollars on lawyers, lobbyists, campaigns to legally influence certain elected individuals, legislation and appointees at agencies (requiring no direct Congressional oversight) to build up connections in the event they experience/d “adverse” events.
 And when they did, they knew exactly who to go to and what cards to play.

 To this day certain institutions (banks, regulators, policy makers, agencies and ratings agencies alike) struggle under a lingering cloud of suspicion and distrust.
 The lingering is due in large part because institutions are not people, ONLY when and if certain people are held appropriately accountable then the cloud will begin to lift.
 Markets and ALL (writ large) participants deserve nothing less.

 *Few, if any would have EVER predicted in 2008, the Fed would own over $4 Trillion worth of government and agency mortgage – backed securities in 2014.